Friday, May 14, 2021

 The State of Israel

-Israel is a United Nations (UN) member country, officially recognized as independent by at least 164 of the 195 UN member and observer countries (84%).
-It was founded by Jewish people in 1948 to reclaim their historic homeland and defend themselves against any future replay of the holocaust, which had ended just three years earlier.
+Israel was founded by Jewish people in 1948 to reclaim their historic homeland and defend themselves against any future replay of the holocaust, which had ended just three years earlier.
 Israel's own law defines it as a "Jewish and democratic" country, but doesn't specify any official government religion.

-Much of Israel's current territory has been under its control since the 1947-1949 war surrounding its declaration of independence.
+Much of Israel's current territory has been under its control ever since the 1947-1949 war surrounding its declaration of independence.
 Since another war with Jordan, Syria, and Egypt in 1967, Israel has also controlled the West Bank, Gaza Strip, and Golan Heights, all of which are still claimed by other governments today.

 The Palestinian Authority and the State of Palestine

-Arabs trying to form their own country in the area founded the Palestinian Liberation Organization (PLO) in 1964, and in 1988 declared independence as the State of Palestine, even though they didn't control any territory at the time.
-The State of Palestine now claims only the West Bank and Gaza Strip, and is currently recognized as independent by 139 of the 195 UN member and observer countries (71%).
-It's not a UN member itself, but it is treated as a UN observer country in the same way as Vatican City.
-The people it represents are mostly Muslims and Christians, but it has no official religion.
+Arabs trying to form their own independent country in the area founded the Palestinian Liberation Organization (PLO) in 1964, and in 1988 they declared independence as the State of Palestine, even though they didn't control any territory at the time.
+The State of Palestine now claims only the West Bank and Gaza Strip, and is recognized as independent by 139 of the 195 UN member and observer countries (71%).
+It's not a UN member itself, but the UN does treat it as an observer country just like Vatican City.
+The people the State of Palestine claims as its population are mostly Muslims and Christians, but it has no official religion.
+Claimed Country Name: • Palestine (English) • Filasṭīn (Arabic) Full Declared Name: • State of Palestine (English) • Dawlat Filasṭin (Arabic) Capital: • Jerusalem (claimed; not controlled) • Ramallah (administrative; Fatah faction) • Gaza City (administrative; Hamas faction) |

-However, since a 2007 civil war, the PA's legislature has been non-functioning and its leadership has been divided into two factions that control separate territories:
+However, since a 2007 civil war, the PA's legislature has been non-functioning and its leadership has divided into two factions that control separate territories:

 Fatah